 …and finally in eighths.

-Carefully stab each slice of meat through the center with a soaked skewer.
+Carefully stab each slice of beef through the center with a soaked skewer.

 …and brush both sides with melted ghee.

-Fire up your background grill, and cook over high heat for 1 to 2 minutes on each side.
+Fire up your backyard grill, grease the grates, and cook over high heat for 1 to 2 minutes on each side.

 Serve immediately and watch your kiddos tear into them with sharp little incisors!